abenedetti/Stats-Cheatsheet/README.md

 * adding more variables (features) can improve the model (this effect has a <i>cap</i> as more variables are added)

 * not all variables should be used since each new variable requires more data and potentially can lead to <i>overfitting</i>.
-There is a trade off for the model: overfitting leads the model to perform well (high R<sup>2</sup>) on data used to create the model but worse on unseen data (new data we're interested in predicting the dependent variable value) *This number adjusts the R-squared value
+There is a trade off for the model: overfitting leads the model to perform well (high R<sup>2</sup>) on data used to create the model but worse on unseen data (new data we're interested in predicting the dependent variable value)

 * adjusted R<sup>2</sup> is used to account for the number of independent variables used relative to the number of data points.
 (Multiple) R<sup>2</sup> will always increase if you add more independent variables.
-But adjusted R<sup>2</sup> will decrease if you add an independent variable that doesn't help the model.
+But adjusted R<sup>2</sup> will decrease if you add an independent variable that doesn't help the model.<br>
+<sub>When we remove insignificant variables, the "Multiple R-squared" will always be worse, but only slightly worse.
+This is due to the nature of a linear regression model.
+It is always possible for the regression model to make a coefficient zero, which would be the same as removing the variable from the model.
+The fact that the coefficient is not zero in the intial model means it must be helping the R-squared value, even if it is only a very small improvement.
+So when we force the variable to be removed, it will decrease the R-squared a little bit.
+However, this small decrease is worth it to have a simpler model.</sub>

+On the contrary, when we remove insignificant variables, the "Adjusted R-squred" will frequently be better.
+This value accounts for the complexity of the model, and thus tends to increase as insignificant variables are removed, and decrease as insignificant variables are added.

 * the in-sample (training set) R<sup>2</sup> will improve as the model includes more independent variables, but not necessarily the out of sample (test set) R<sup>2</sup>